 An annual report of the number of sexual assaults on campus will be prepared.
 Both the timely notice and the annual report are required components of the Student Right-to-Know and Campus Security Act.
 The annual report is sent to the Iowa Division of Criminal and Juvenile Justice Planning.

-The College is committed to campus security that prevents or at least reduces crime.
+The University is committed to campus security that prevents or at least reduces crime.
 Close attention is paid to campus lighting and building security.
-The College employs Winnebago Security to provide campus surveillance including the checking for unlocked or blocked open doors.
+The University employs trained Waldorf Security Officers to provide campus surveillance including the checking for unlocked or blocked open doors.
 Additional information about campus security can be found in the Waldorf Campus Safety brochure.

 Sitemap | FERPA | Gainful Employment Disclosure | Privacy